 I bought these 1-inch pom poms at The Dollar Tree, but I also noticed Joann’s and Michael’s carries these as well.
 Joann’s has them in pretty pastel colors.

 Cut out your pattern and use a pencil to trace around the pattern onto your scrapbooking cardstock.
 If you chose a cardstock with a medium or large design on it, be sure you move your pattern around so the design will appear in the right place on your cupcake liner.
 Once your wrapper is traced, cut it out with your scissors.

 Place your wrapper onto a self-healing cutting mat or on a thick piece of cardboard and use your x-acto knife to cut out the slit so that the tab on the other end of your wrapper will fit into the slit.
 Fit the tab into the slit and place a piece of scotch tape on the inside of the wrapper to secure your tab.

 Lay your socks one on top of the other and start at the toe area and roll your socks.
 As you are rolling them, graduate the rolls by 1/4 inch with each layer until it forms “cupcake frosting”.

 Secure the bottom of your “cupcake” with a rubber band about 1 – 1 1/2 inches from the bottom.
 You may need to adjust the rubberband so that your “cupcake” fits properly into your wrapper.
 Then use your fingers to fan out the frosting layers so that it fits perfectly into your wrapper.

 Put a straight sewing pin with a head on it through the top/center of your pom pom and stick it into the top of your “cupcake frosting” as the cherry.
 The pin will help keep your pom pom in place.
 Wrap your “cupcake” in cellophane or in a medium to large cello bag and tie with a pretty ribbon.

-To save this tutorial, press the “pin it” button at the bottom of this page and pin it to your Pinterest boards.
+To save this tutorial, press the “pin it” button at the top of this page and pin it to your Pinterest boards.